Anikkadavu: Geography

 Anikkadavu has several Lord Vinayagar Temples including Karu Kaliyamman Temple, Perumal Temple and Mariyamman Temple.

 Infrastructure

 Anikkadavu is well connected with other villages via road.
 Most of the streets of this village are built with concrete roads and tar roads.

 Anikkadavu is well connected with GSM & CDMA mobile phone operators.
-The major players are BSNL, Airtel, Reliance and Vodafone in the GSM segment and Reliance in the CDMA segment covers Anikkadavu.

-Recently the public sector operator BSNL – CellOne started its operations in Anikkadavu.

-All the telephone numbers will start from the level of 271XXX and the WLL (Wireless in Local Loop) numbers will be starting from 29XXXX.

 Anikkadavu has one Primary Health Center Hospital and a maternity ward which contains around 25 beds and serves about 15 villages around Anikkadavu.
 People even from long distances like Poolavadi and Ammapatti are using Ramachandrapuram PHC hospital.

-Anikkadavu has a good veterinary hospital which is very useful for the villagers and neighbourhood villages.

-Anikkadavu has two banks: Syndicate Bank and Co-operative Bank.

 Many windmills have been installed in the village to produce electricity.

 Anikkadavu has one elementary school, high school and one higher secondary school.
 All are run by the Govt. of Tamil Nadu with the name of Ramachandrapuram Govt Higher Secondary School.